 War Driving from Fremont to Reno, Nevada

-During one of our trips to the gambling mecca this side of Nevada, we usually leave the house at around 7:00 in the morning.
+During one of our trips to the gambling mecca on this side of Nevada, we usually leave the house at around 7:00 in the morning.

-The rapid popularity of wireless Internet access spawned the fine art of war driving: a computer cracking technique that involves driving through a neighborhood with a wireless-enabled notebook computer and mapping houses and businesses that have wireless access points.
-There are states that deem this practice illegal.
-But not in these two tech-savvy states of California and Nevada — homes to Silicon Valley and the Comdex Expos.
+The rapid popularity of wireless Internet access spawned the fine art of war driving, a computer-cracking technique that involves driving through a neighborhood with a wireless-enabled notebook computer and mapping houses and businesses that have wireless access points.

 —links: